microsoft/migrate-spring-apps-to-azure-training/01-migrate-spring-cloud-application/README.md

 We will use this migrated application in the subsequent section to demonstrate the monitoring, scaling, and tracing capabilities of Azure Spring Cloud.

+## Logging into Azure

+Ensure your Azure CLI is logged into your Azure subscription.

+💡If you intend to use the Docker container as recommended, do this inside the container bash session.

+az login # Sign into an azure account az account show # See the currently signed-in account.

+Ensure your default subscription is the one you intend to use for this lab, and if not - set the subscription via az account set --subscription <SUBSCRIPTION_ID>

 ## Creating an Azure Spring Cloud instance

 For expediency, let's create the Azure Spring Cloud instance from Azure CLI.